We make bleu cheese burgers for the final Canada dinner, tomorrow it’s close up and back to mother Manhattan.

 “I bought Pepperidge Farm Milanos if you want something sweet.
 Forgot milk, you’ll have to have wine and cookies.”

 We sort of half watch the game, endless replays followed by endless commercials, they’ve even maliciously figured out how to run commercials during the plays.
-What screen mess.
+What a screen mess.
 Cass accidentally hits the remote, now it’s a TV preacher.
 Apparently God wants everyone rich, particularly the preacher and his bottle blond wife.

 We’re yawning, time for rest.
 I stick my head out the door until I hear the deadbolt and safety latch click on the girls’ room.
 Janah’s in the mood, which means I’m in for a real treat.